Adom Getachew

 Adom Getachew is an Ethiopian-American political scientist.
-She is the Neubauer Family Assistant Professor of Political Science and the College at the University of Chicago.
+She is Professor of Political Science and Race, Diaspora & Indigeneity at the University of Chicago.
 She is the author of Worldmaking after Empire: The Rise and Fall of Self-Determination.

 Adom was awarded a PhD in Political Science and African-American Studies from Yale University in 2015.
 She was born in Ethiopia.
 She was raised in Ethiopia and Botswana until the age of 13, when her family moved to Arlington, Virginia, United States.

+Work

+Her first book, Worldmaking after Empire: The Rise and Fall of Self-Determination (2019), centers the work of African, African American, and Caribbean anticolonial nationalists and their efforts to challenge the global hierarchy.
+Ultimately, she argues that legally decolonized countries face unequal legal, economic, and social integration in the international plane.
+These stratified relationships continue to perpetrate imperial structures.